 While traditional analog sensors are an option, forward-looking manufacturers are moving towards sensors that require only one wire.
 These units are a better option for several reasons:

 DPS Telecom's line of new sensors is called "D-Wire".
 There's a variety of sensor types.
-They provide easy-to-use, easy-to-install functionality and reliability.
-One simple RJ-12 cable connects the D-Wire sensors to your RTU for monitoring of critical environmentals.
+They provide easy-to-use, easy-to-install functionality, and reliability.
+One simple RJ-12 cable connects the D-Wire sensors to your RTU for monitoring critical environmental levels.
 To conserve ports on your unit, up to 16 D-Wire sensors (with a maximum of 600 feet) can be daisy-chained through one port.
 No more using up precious analogs to monitor each sensor individually.

 Steps for setting up D-Wire sensors:

 Aside from environmental sensors, some of DPS Telecom's D-Wire units are even designed to add more capacity to your RTU, saving you time and money.
 If you need more analogs, but don't want to spend a large portion of your budget to upgrade your RTU or to purchase a new one entirely, you can simply add a D-Wire expansion unit to your other daisy-chained D-Wire sensors.
 It's a cost-effective way to increase your existing unit's capacity and they come in a variety of different options such as analogs and controls.